 Vitamin B Complex

 The B vitamins in a Vitamin B Complex include B12 which we also include below.
-Within a Vitamin B Complex, the vitamins work to help your body maintain its energy levels, particularly brain function and alertness.
+As some of the best vitamins within a Vitamin B Complex, the vitamins work to help your body maintain its energy levels, particularly brain function and alertness.
 Our B Vitamin Complex tablets have all of the B Vitamins plus some helpful extras: biotin, inositol, PABA and choline.
 Our body’s natural levels of the B Vitamins can be negatively affected by a bad diet, alcohol, or stress.
-You can increase levels of B Vitamins through your diet, but it’s a good idea to take a Vitamin B Complex to ensure all the necessary vitamins are present in optimal doses.
+You can increase levels of B vitamins through your diet, but it’s a good idea to take a Vitamin B Complex to ensure all the necessary vitamins are present in optimal doses.

 Vitamin B12 is one of the vitamins you’ll find in a Vitamin B Complex, but it’s worth a mention on its own.
 Lack of Vitamin B12 can affect the function of the nervous system and the brain, giving you more energy and stamina.
-It seems particularly important if your fatigue is due to physical pain or a nagging injury.
+As one of the best vitamins for fatigue, it seems particularly important if you’re tired because of physical pain or a nagging injury.

-Vitamin C is usually associated with immune system problems, but it has a big impact on energy levels too.
+Vitamin C is usually associated with immune system problems, but it’s also one of the best vitamins for energy levels, too.
 Vitamin C is a powerful antioxidant and healer, which can help our bodies to deal with bacteria and viruses.
 Vitamin C can even reduce the duration of colds.
 There’s an obvious link between Vitamin C’s wellness-boosting abilities and tiredness.
 If you can fight off illness in less time, then you will spend less time feeling drained and fatigued, too.
 But there’s more to it than that.
 Vitamin C has been linked to a reduction in DOMS after training.
 Our advice?
 At the first sign of a sniffle, dose up with Vitamin C. And if you’ve been exposed to a lot of germs, use Vitamin C as a precaution.
 Prevent tiredness before it needs treating!